Staff

 Dabney Ingram

-Research & Program Evaluation Consultant
+Research and Program Evaluation Consultant

 Dr. Ingram has over twenty years of experience in education, primarily guiding organizations through the research and evaluation process, from conceptualization to completion.
 Much of her work focuses on youth and community development, particularly how to support belonging, healthy child and adolescent development, and social justice.
 Dabney also brings strategic management and program development expertise as co-founder of ScreenSense, a non-profit that empowers families to develop a healthy relationship with technology.